Audio

 Skills

-for audio storytelling
+and post-production for audio storytelling and podcasts

 • Music theory, sound design,